ARTIFICIAL NEURAL NETWORKS

 • In the post-pandemic world, a lightning rise of AI, with a mess of realities and promises is impacting society.

-• Since ChatGPT entered the scene everybody has an experience, an opinion, or a fear on the topic.
+• Since the emergence -and rapid growth- of Large Language Models and Generative AI everybody has an experience, an opinion, or a fear on the topic.

 Is it just machine learning?

-• Most tasks performed by AI can be described as Classification or Prediction used in applications as:
+• Many tasks performed by AI can be described as Predictive as seen in Recommendation systems, Image recognition or Natural language processing.

 AI, ANNs and Deep learning